Share Your Report!

 Focus on making sensible and practical decisions.
 Watch out for making decisions too impulsively.
 Take the time to see what makes the most sense.

-Mary as a Team Member What you will learn
+Mary as a Team Member

 Mary's Main Strength: